Drew Storen: High school

 Storen attended Brownsburg High School in Brownsburg, Indiana, where he was teammate of fellow future major league pitcher Lance Lynn.
-Playing for the school's baseball team, Storen had 30 wins, 319 strikeouts, and a 1.55 earned run average (ERA) over his high school career including a 9–0 win–loss record as a sophomore in 2005, en route to a Brownsburg State Championship.
+Storen had 30 wins, 319 strikeouts, and a 1.55 earned run average (ERA) over his high school career, including a 9–0 win–loss record as a sophomore in 2005, en route to a state championship.
 He was named first-team all-state in 2006 and 2007, as well as all-state honorable mention in 2005 by the Associated Press, the 2007 Hendricks County Flyer Athlete of the Year, three-time first-team All-Hoosier Crossroads Conference selection (2005–2007), first-team All-Metro West three times by The Indianapolis Star (2005–2007), their Super team in 2006 and 2007 and was their Metro-West High School Player of the Year in 2007.
 He participated in the 2007 Indiana North-South All-Star Game, and was a state nominee for the 2006 Wendy's High School Heisman Award.
 He was ranked 49th among the 2007 Top 100 High School prospects by Baseball America.

 Storen was drafted by the New York Yankees in the 34th round of the 2007 Major League Baseball draft but did not sign.